Sinclair probes weekend data breach, ransomware found

 “We are also currently unable to access our email and your phone calls to the station,” it said.

-Sinclair said it’s taken measures to contain the incident and that its forensic investigation is ongoing.
-However, the company said that the data breach has caused – and may continue to cause – disruption to parts of its business, including certain aspects of local advertisements by local broadcast stations on behalf of its customers.
-The company said that it is working diligently to restore operations quickly and securely.
+Sinclair said it’s taken measures to contain the breach and that its investigation is ongoing.
+However, it said that the data breach has caused — and may continue to cause — disruption to parts of its business, including aspects of local advertisements by local broadcast stations.
+The company said it is working to restore operations.

 Ransomware payments reached more than $400 million globally in 2020 and topped $81 million in the first quarter of 2021, according to the U.S. government.